-Net income from discontinued operations in the fourth quarter of fiscal 2020 primarily reflected reversal of impairment of property, plant and equipment in the D6 Block in India of \$28 million as a result of the D6 settlement transaction, partially offset by current income tax expense of \$2 million related to the settlement transaction.
-Net income from discontinued operations in the fourth quarter of fiscal 2019 primarily reflected a current income tax recovery of \$1 million, partially offset by commercial claim expense.
+Net loss from discontinued operations in the fourth quarter of fiscal 2021 primarily reflected commercial claim expense, which was virtually unchanged from the fourth quarter of fiscal 2020.
+Net income from discontinued operations in the fourth quarter of fiscal 2020 also reflected a reversal of impairment of property, plant and equipment in the D6 Block in India of \$28.4 million as a result of the D6 settlement transaction, partially offset by current income tax expense of \$2.4 million related to the settlement transaction and recognition of unfulfilled exploration commitment expense of \$1.4 million related to the Company's interests in Brazil.

-Highlights for the year ended March 31, 2020:
+Highlights for the year ended March 31, 2021: